trcrsired/Portable-Cpp-Guideline/README.md

 Finally, memory tagging is a powerful tool for defending against memory safety bugs.
 By adding tags to memory allocations, developers can detect buffer overflows, use-after-free errors, and other common memory safety issues.
 This can help prevent exploits and improve overall program stability.

-It's recommended to include the following flags when compiling with GCC and Clang:
+It is recommended to include the following flags when compiling with GCC and Clang:

 -Wall -Wextra -Wpedantic -Wmisleading-indentation -Wunused -Wuninitialized -Wshadow -Wconversion